 Happy, Intelligent, Goofy, Sweet and High-Spirited

 These ever-popular dogs were originally from the Island of Newfoundland and were originally used to help local fisherman as well as serving as companions.
 The breed’s usefulness and good disposition was noticed by outsiders, and the Labs quickly found themselves in England, assisting as hunting dogs.
-It is interesting to know that this breed was actually nearly wiped out by the 1880’s, due to high tax rates and government restrictions in Newfoundland and were only saved by recent imports of these doggies to the UK!
-Nowadays, the Lab tops most popular dog’s lists, including the USA, Canada and the UK.
-Most Labrador Retriever's are no longer working dogs (bar those who are used as guide dogs or sniffing out drugs and explosives), and now spend most of their days being loved and pampered by their ‘hoomans’.
+It is interesting to know that this breed was actually nearly wiped out by the 1880s, due to high tax rates and government restrictions in Newfoundland and was only saved by recent imports of these dogs to the UK!
+Nowadays, Lab top most popular dog’s lists, including the USA, Canada and the UK.
+Most Labrador Retrievers are no longer working dogs (bar those who are used as guide or sniffer dogs), and now spend most of their days being loved and pampered by their ‘hoomans’.

 |Height (at the withers)||Male 56cm - 57cm, Females 55cm - 56cm|

 |Weight||Males 29kg – 36kg, Female 25kg – 32kg|

 |Coat||Short and Straight, Slightly Coarse, with a Soft, Dense Undercoat|

 |Colour||Black, Chocolate, Golden Ranging from Near-White to Deep Yellow|

 |Common health issues||Hip Dysplasia; Retinal Dysplasia; Patellar Luxation (Dislocated Kneecaps); Osteochondritis Dissecans (Elbow and Shoulder Dysplasia); Obesity.|